 - If you are not an Administrator, then you now will be asked to provide an Administrator Password.

-Now your computer gets busy for quiet a while.
-It fetches a whole lot from the internet.
-For me it took ages (about 2 hours on a 3 mbit connection)
+Now your computer gets busy for quiet a while showing a progress bar similar to what you can see in the image aside.
+The installer fetches a whole lot from the internet.
+For me it took about 7 minutes on a 50 MBit connection.

 You should end up in the Visual Studio welcome Screen.
 Now all is well for that part.
 Lets keep Visual Studio aside for a while (File -> Exit).